How to write an affidavit for Family Court.

 You should avoid referring to ‘facts’ that are based on information received from others.
 This may be considered ‘hearsay evidence’ in Court and may hinder your situation.

-You should also avoid giving your opinion.
+You should also avoid giving your opinion when you write an affidavit.
 You are not an expert in parenting so there is no point saying ‘in my opinion it would be in the children’s best interests for them to live me’ as this will not be considered.

 What is relevant to the Court is that you can provide for the children financially and emotionally.
 So, you are better off writing about your accommodation, your hours of work being flexible so that you can pick the children up from school or day care, can help them with their homework, get them to their sporting events and talk about the relationship that you have with the children.
 This will show the Court the type of parent that you really are and this will paint the picture for the Judge.

 What are some of the legalities that may catch you out?

 File your Court documents in accordance with the Court’s directions.
 If the Court directs you to file certain documents with the Registry by a certain date then make sure that you comply with these directions and file in time.
 You don’t want to get back to Court and have to tell the Judge that you ran out of time or didn’t get around to it as the Application may be heard that day without your material before the Court which means the Judge may not be able to consider your side of the story and this can be detrimental to your case.